CurrencyShares Canadian Dollar Trust

 A medium-term downtrend had started on September 8, 2017 at 81.48 and reached 72.19 on December 31, 2018.
 FXC lost 9.29 points, or 11.40%, in 68 weeks.
 The chart has formed a Falling Channel chart pattern.
 The trend support level is at 71.57 and resistance is at 75.49.
 A Falling Channel represents price movement contained between parallel lower (support) and upper (resistance) trend lines.
 Trading Channeling stocks is one of the most reliable and accurate trading techniques that provide traders with precise entry and exit points as well as stop-losses and take-profit recommendations.
 Use the following link to access a Falling Channel chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Channel pattern in a medium-term trend.

 Weekly Technical Indicators: [See FXC weekly technical indicators chart]

-The weekly MACD line is below its signal line since February 16, 2018.
-The distance between MACD and the signal line is low and getting smaller.
+The weekly MACD line is below its signal line since November 9, 2018.
+This is an indication that the medium-term trend is down.
 Use the following link to access a MACD help.

 Short-term trend: [See FXC short-term trend chart]